Katapult Firmware

 - TOOL-LITE supports CAN

-- Only CAN firmware at 1M speed is provided here
+- Only CAN firmware with 1M rate is provided here

 tip

-- To enter programming mode, the entire mainboard must be completely powered off.
-Press the BOOT button and connect one end of the data cable with data transmission to the mainboard and the other end to the host computer
+- To enter flash mode, the motherboard must be completely powered off.
+Press and hold the BOOT button, then connect one end of a data cable with data transmission capability to the motherboard and the other end to the host computer.

 - Katapult firmware for TOOL-LITE-CAN